360 Degree Feedback Process: Recommended Methods

 One of the great debates about 360-degree feedback is how to collect the data, administer the chosen method of data collection, and provide feedback to the participants.
 If you are offering a 360-degree feedback process, the method you use to collect and share the information will make or break your process.

-There are several important questions to ask and answer regarding the method used to provide multi-rater feedback.
+There are several important questions to ask and answer regarding the method used to collect and provide multi-rater feedback.

-- Will your organization use an anonymously filled out instrument or promote face-to-face, or known rater feedback, or a combination of these?
+- Will your organization use an anonymously filled out instrument or promote face-to-face, or known rater feedback, or a combination of these actions?

 The 360 Degree Feedback Process Overview